-11.2 Legal Implications including Procurement Rules

-Local authorities must decide, prior to the 11th March, each year how much they are going to raise from Council Tax.
+- 11.1 Finance The financial implications are as set out in the body of the report. - 11.2 Legal Implications including Procurement Rules Local authorities must decide, prior to the 11th March, each year how much they are going to raise from council tax.
 They base their decision on a budget that sets out estimates of what they plan to spend on services.
-Because they decide on the Council Tax before the year begins and can't increase it during the year, they have to consider risks and uncertainties that might force them to spend more on their services than they planned.
+Because they decide on the council tax before the year begins and can't increase it during the year, they have to consider risks and uncertainties that might force them to spend more on their services than they planned.
 Allowance is made for these risks by:

-- making prudent allowance in the estimates for services; and - ensuring that there are adequate reserves to draw on if the service estimates turn out to be insufficient. - 11.3 Local government legislation requires an authority's Chief Finance Officer to make a report to the authority when it is considering its budget and Council Tax.
-The report must deal with the robustness of the estimates and the adequacy of the reserves allowed for in the budget proposals, so Members will have authoritative advice available to them when they make their decisions.

-11.4 Land, Property and Accommodation

-Specific implications for the deployment and management of the Council's assets are included within the Capital Strategy and Asset Management Plan which support the achievement of the objectives of the MTFS.

-11.5 Equality, Diversity and Human Rights
+- making prudent allowance in the estimates for services; and - ensuring that there are adequate reserves to draw on if the service estimates turn out to be insufficient. - 11.3 Local government legislation requires an authority's Chief Finance Officer to make a report to the authority when it is considering its budget and council tax.
+The report must deal with the robustness of the estimates and the adequacy of the reserves allowed for in the budget proposals, so Members will have authoritative advice available to them when they make their decisions. - 11.4 Land, property and accommodation Specific implications for the deployment and management of the Council's assets are included within the Capital Strategy and Asset Management Plan which support the achievement of the objectives of the MTFS. - 11.5 Equality, Diversity and Human Rights

 This report provides a summary of the financial planning activities across the Council.
-As a consequence of the approval of the MTFS and budget for 2024/25 there may be an impact on certain Council services which will be subject to review.
-Planning work undertaken to develop the Towards Financial Sustainability Programme and strands and investment in the Vision 2030 and strategic priorities, set out above, involves taking an overview of the potential cumulative impact.
+As a consequence of the approval of the MTFS and budget for 2025/26 there may be an impact on certain council services which will be subject to review.
+Planning work undertaken to develop the Towards Financial Sustainability Programme and investment in the Vision 2030 and strategic priorities, set out above, involves taking an overview of the potential cumulative impact.
 This is further expanded and built upon as the specific reviews and projects are developed and so detailed equalities implications will be assessed at the individual service level.